-We're sure you're very familiar with all the apps, widgets, and plug-ins on the market that make your remote working possible in the first place.
-Apps for communicating with your co-workers and clients, video call software to hold meetings, project management tools to keep track of the progress on projects, etc. May we suggest an addition to your arsenal of tools?
+We're sure you're very familiar with all the apps, widgets, and plug-ins on the market that makes your remote working possible in the first place.
+Apps for communicating with your co-workers and clients, video call software to hold meetings, project management tools to keep track of the progress on projects, etc. May we suggest addition to your arsenal of tools?
 Koofr cloud storage can make your working life easier.
 Why?

 - It helps you share files fast and simple with just a few clicks.

 - It makes sure your files don't disappear if your computer breaks down – back them up with Koofr.

 - It let's other people upload files for you directly into your account with the handy Receive files function.

 At this point, you might be thinking »But I already have cloud storage accounts with other providers.« Well, we saved the best for last - Koofr cloud storage connects all your cloud storage accounts in one place!
 Yes, if a client insists on sending files to your Dropbox and you prefer to use Google Drive for the rest of your stuff, you can very easily browse through both in Koofr.
 Awesome, right?